top of page

 At the TRC we are trauma recovery focused rather than just trauma informed, because we believe that recovery from trauma is possible.

 We recognise that trauma recovery is not taught in any qualifying course within the specialised professionals that work within the mental health and psychological therapy sphere, and so we all work within this framework.
-Each practitioner who works with the children and young people is regulated by their own therapy board, and as a team we then work within the BDT Trauma recovery model.
+Each practitioner who works with the children and young people is regulated by their own therapy board, and as a team we then work within the BDT Trauma Recovery Focused Model®

 The key principles of the model are: